 - Secret Identity: A very interesting example in that Miles tries to keep his identity secret, but people keep finding out, either because he revealed it to them (such as Ganke and Peter's friends and family), or they simply figured it out by themselves (such as his uncle Aaron as well as his ex-roommate Judge).
 It has gotten to the point that the people who know his identity or have found out are about 20 or more.

-- Shout-Out: There's a STRONG resemblance in Miles' first Spider suit and the look of the costume from The Amazing Spider-Man (other than the loose-fitting gloves and boots).
+- There's a strong resemblance in Miles' first Spider suit and the look of the costume from The Amazing Spider-Man (other than the loose-fitting gloves and boots).
 His official costume resembles a reworked version of Alex Ross' unused design from the first Spider-Man movie (which itself was later brought into continuity in Superior Spider-Man).

 - Superpower Lottery: Miles has all the abilities that Peter had, plus a camouflage ability and a very handy "Venom Strike", which is essentially a debilitating stun that works through touch on or through just about any material.
 In the first couple dozen issues, only Taskmaster was shown to be able to resist it completely.
-It would probably be a lifesaver for any other version of Spider-Man, but Miles is absolutely tiny at only 13 years old, so these new powers make up for his size and inexperience.
-There's also the fact that, according to the writer, his Spider-Sense is weaker then Peter's.
+It would probably be a lifesaver for any actual Spider-Man, but Miles is absolutely tiny at only 13 years old, so these new powers make up for his size and inexperience.
+There's also the fact that, according to the writer, his Spider-Sense is stronger then Peter's.

 - Super Team: After his 10-Minute Retirement, Jessica enlists Miles to team up against Roxxon.
 After a series of events, they grab three more super powered teens who also have a vendetta against the corporation.

-- Take That: In issue #200, Bobby Drake's version of Peter Parker's future involves him joining a team of teenage superheroes (including Nova and White Tiger), and using a bunch of hi-tech vehicles provided by SHIELD.
+- Take That: In issue #200, Bobby Drake's version of Peter Parker's future involves him joining a team of teenage superheroes (including Nova and White Tiger), and using a bunch of hi-tech vehicles provided by S.H.I.E.L.D.
 Mary Jane rolls her eyes and asks if he's done talking.

 - Might actually count as Self-Deprecating Humor, since Bendis actually works on the show.